Valentin327/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
  POWER and DIVIDE are environment variables
 ----Task 10.
-Love is anterior to life, posterior to death, initial of creation, and the exponent of breath Write a script that displays the result of BREATH to the power LOVE
+Love is anterior to life, posterior to death, initial of creation, and the exponent of breath Write a script that displaiys thie result of BREATH to the power LOVE i
+  10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath
+----Task 12.
+Combination
+Create a script that prints all possible combinations of two letters, except oo.

+    Letters are lower cases, from a to z
+    One combination per line
+    The output should be alpha ordered, starting with aa Do not print oo
+    Your script file should contain maximum 64 characters

     BREATH and LOVE are environment variables
     The script should display the result, followed by a new line